capital-G/supercollider-wiki/Platform-Support.md

 This document describes how SuperCollider decides which platforms to support.
 For information on which versions of SuperCollider support which platforms, see the README.md or the website download page.

+This policy was implemented as a result of https://github.com/supercollider/rfcs/pull/1.

 ## Support guarantees

 The development community for SuperCollider has agreed on some guarantees about support for various platforms and